andrew/ultimate-awesome/README.md

 - [awesome-stable-diffusion](https://github.com/doanbactam/awesome-stable-diffusion) -  A curated list of awesome stable diffusion resources 🌟 .
 - [awesome-clubhouse](https://github.com/ehsanghaffar/awesome-clubhouse) - Clubhouse is a new type of social network based on voice—where people around the world come together to talk, listen and learn from each other in real-time.
 - [awesome-trackmania](https://github.com/EvoEsports/awesome-trackmania) - Curated list of all awesome TrackMania resources!.
+- [awesome_software_securities](https://github.com/hong6914/awesome_software_securities) - Sites and URLs on software and securities that I hope to learn from you guys.
 - [awesome-erddap](https://github.com/IrishMarineInstitute/awesome-erddap) - A curated list of awesome Erddap projects and deployments.
 - [awesome-deved](https://github.com/kamranayub/awesome-deved) - DevEd with umami.
 Awesome List of developer education covering blogs, tutorials, academies, visual essays, games, and more.
 - [awesome-voron](https://github.com/matthewlloyd/awesome-voron) - A curated list of links related to Voron printers.